jpmonettas/shadow-flow-storm-basic/Readme.md

 If everything is fine, great! you are successfully running FlowStorm in ClojureScript.

+Note: To launch the Clojure Debugger, evaluate `:dbg`in the Clojure REPL.

 You can now copy the settings from this repo to your own projects and try it there.

 Checkout the user guide for documentation on each tool https://jpmonettas.github.io/flow-storm-debugger/user_guide.html